 “Don’t wait for an incident to occur, act now to protect the network and assets within it.
 Failure in compliance might have significant financial and reputational impacts on an organisation to a degree which they may not recover from” – Dan Driver, Head of Perception at Chemring Technology Solutions.

-After your risk assessment is out of the way, put together a detailed security plan.
+After your risk assessment, make a detailed security plan.
 Security is as much about people as it is technology!
 So, you must ensure that all employees are compliant to prevent cyber-attacks.
 Anyone who’s not on board could threaten the entire process!

 Leverage Existing Schemes